Frequently Asked Questions

 Can I visit the department?
 Can I talk to current students?

 Due to the high volume of applications received each year, we are unable to accommodate individual visits or put candidates in touch with current students.
-Short-listed candidates are invited in-person for interview and have the opportunity to see the department and to meet current students at that time.
+Short-listed candidates are normally invited in-person for interview, however due to COVID-19 interviews are likely to be held via Zoom.

 I already have a Masters degree.
 Can I skip the first year of this programme?